nuitrcs/r-online-2020/README.md

 * [Software Carpentry Programming in R](http://swcarpentry.github.io/r-novice-inflammation/11-supp-read-write-csv/index.html) Reading and Writing CSV Files: NOTE: Do not change your working directory with `setwd()`; the `cars-speeds.csv` and `car-speeds-cleaned.csv` files are already included in the `data/` directory in this repository, so you already have them downloaded.
 The `data/car-speeds.csv` paths will work with your R Studio project for this workshop.
 * [Software Carpentry Programming in R](http://swcarpentry.github.io/r-novice-inflammation/10-supp-addressing-data/index.html) Addressing Data.
 NOTE: Same note as above concerning the data file.
-* Recoding and transforming variables: [Learning Statistics with R v1](https://learningstatisticswithr.com/book/datahandling.html#transform) 7.2 Transforming and recoding a variable.
+* [Learning Statistics with R v1](https://learningstatisticswithr.com/book/datahandling.html#transform) 7.2 Transforming and recoding a variable.
 Reviews some material from yesterday, and then adds in data frames.
 NOTE: you do not need to load a file called `likert.Rdata` (although it's available as part of the ["Data sets" link here](https://learningstatisticswithr.com/); instead, run the code below to create the `likert.raw` vector she works with in the section:
 ```r
 likert.raw <- c(1, 7, 3, 4, 4, 4, 2, 6, 5, 5)
 ```